cocos/cocos-docs/en/animation/animation-component.md

 }
 ```

 - `frame`: the point in time when the event will be triggered, in seconds.
 For example, `0.618` means the event will be triggered when the animation reaches the 0.618th second.
-For the conversion between timeline scale units, please refer to [Scale Unit Display of the Timeline](animation-editor.md#scale-unit-display-of-the-timeline).
+For the conversion between timeline scale units, please refer to the [Scale Unit Display of the Timeline](animation-editor.md#scale-unit-display-of-the-timeline) documentation.
 - `func`: indicates the name of the function that will be called back when the event is triggered.
 When the event is triggered, the animation system will search **all the components in the animation root node**, if there is a component that implements the function specified in `func` of the animation event, it will call it and pass in the parameters in `params`.

 For example, if an event frame is added at 0.5s of the animation timeline:

 ![keyframe](./animation/keyframe.png)

-Then the code implemented in the script is as follows:
+The code implemented in the script is as follows:

 ```ts
 {